-Total annual landings (recreational and commercial) of dog snapper, in state and federal waters combined, were less than 8,000 lbs ww from 1986 through 2013 except in 2007 when landings increased to about 25,000 lbs ww.
+Total annual landings (recreational and commercial) of dog snapper, in South Atlantic state and federal waters combined, were less than 8,000 lbs ww from 1986 through 2013 except in 2007 when landings increased to about 25,000 lbs ww.
 Total landings in Georgia through North Carolina from 1986 through 2005 were 0 lbs ww except in 2000 when total landings were less than 6,000 lbs ww; from 2006 through 2013, total landings were less than 400 lbs ww.
 Total annual landings (recreational and commercial) of mahogany snapper, in state and federal waters combined, were less than 600 lbs ww from 1986 through 2013 except 1999 and 2007 when landings increased to about 4,000 lbs ww.
-There were no landings of mahogany snapper in Georgia through North Carolina from 1986 through 2013 except in 2010 when total landings for these states were less than 500 lbs ww.
+There were no landings of mahogany snapper in Georgia through North Carolina from 1986 through 2013 except in 2010 when total landings for these states were less than 500 lbs ww

-Whether or not to include dog snapper (Alternative 3) or mahogany snapper (Alternative 4) in the Snapper Grouper FMP for purposes of federal conservation and management is assessed in terms of the 7 factors in the NMFS Guidelines at 50 CFR §600.340(b)(2).
-Because landings of dog snapper and mahogany snapper are exceptionally low in state and federal waters, both species may not be considered highly important to the snapper grouper fishery, the Nation, or the regional economy (details on the socioeconomic significance of these species are included in the next two sections and in Chapter 3 of this document) (Factor 1).
-Neither species is targeted to a large degree (see previous landings discussion); therefore, including them in the FMP to regulate harvest is not likely to improve the condition of the stock (Factor 2).
-The FWC has agreed that, if NMFS removes these species from the FMP, they would extend regulations (see Table 4.1.1.1) for the species into federal waters (Factor 3).
+Whether or not to include dog snapper (Preferred Alternative 3) or mahogany snapper (Preferred Alternative 4) in the Snapper Grouper FMP for purposes of federal conservation and management is assessed in terms of the 7 factors in the NMFS Guidelines at 50 CFR §600.340(b)(2).
+Because landings of dog snapper and mahogany snapper are exceptionally low in state and federal waters of the South Atlantic, both species may not be considered highly important to the snapper grouper fishery, the Nation, or the regional economy (details on the socioeconomic significance of these species are included in the next two sections and in Chapter

+3 of this document) (Factor 1).
+Neither species is targeted to a large degree (see previous landings discussion); therefore, including them in the Snapper Grouper FMP to regulate harvest is not likely to improve the condition of the stock (Factor 2).
+Dog snapper and mahogany snapper are not managed in federal waters of the Gulf of Mexico; however, they are subject to Florida state water regulations and South Atlantic federal regulations.
+The FWC has agreed that, if NMFS removes these species from the Snapper Grouper FMP, they would extend state regulations (see Table 4.1.1.1) for the species into federal waters (Factor 3).
 Landings in areas north of Florida are negligible; therefore, federal management north of the Florida/Georgia boundary is not necessary.
-As stated previously, dog snapper and mahogany snapper are not heavily targeted by recreational or commercial fishermen in state or federal waters; thus, including these species in the FMP is not likely to further any resolution of competing interests and conflicts, as there are currently no competing interests harvesting the species (Factor 4).
-Keeping dog snapper and mahogany snapper in the FMP would perpetuate the issue of inconsistencies in regulations across jurisdictional boundaries because federal waters in the Gulf of Mexico have no regulations for these species; therefore, doing so would not produce a more efficient utilization of the fishery (Factor 5).
-Keeping dog snapper and mahogany snapper in the FMP is not likely to foster orderly growth of a developing fishery (Factor 6).
-Historical harvest data indicate landings of those species from state and federal have always been very small and a developing fishery for dog snapper and/or mahogany snapper has not emerged since implementation of the FMP.
+As stated previously, dog snapper and mahogany snapper are not heavily targeted by recreational or commercial fishermen in state or federal waters; thus, including these species in the Snapper Grouper FMP is not likely to further any resolution of competing interests and conflicts, as there are currently no competing interests harvesting the species (Factor 4).
+Keeping dog snapper and mahogany snapper in the Snapper Grouper FMP would perpetuate the issue of inconsistencies in regulations across jurisdictional boundaries because federal waters in the Gulf of Mexico have no regulations for these species; therefore, doing so would not produce a more efficient utilization of the fishery (Factor 5).
+Keeping dog snapper and mahogany snapper in the Snapper Grouper FMP is not likely to foster orderly growth of a developing fishery (Factor 6).
+Historical harvest data indicate landings of those species from state and federal have always been very small and a developing fishery for dog snapper and/or mahogany snapper has not emerged since implementation of the Snapper Grouper FMP.
 Section 4.1.2 discusses the costs and benefits associated with removing dog and mahogany snapper from the FMP (Factor 7).
 The Gulf Council considered the same seven factors in the NMFS Guidelines and determined dog snapper and mahogany snapper were not in need of federal management (GMFMC 2011).